robfatland/nexus/cloud/aws.md

     - Even for `bucket2` (which has `--allow-delete`) the `mv` command is not implemented
     - What *is* possible in `bucket2` (but not `bucket`) is `cp file.txt file2.txt; rm file.txt`
     - The shell command `!` used in Interactive Python and Jupyter does not follow the above behavior
+        - For example the `!mv` command was found to behave like `rm`
+        - The `!cp` command was found to behave as expected
         - Always perform harmless testing to verify expected behavior
 - Check (pseudo) disk capacity in `bucket2`
     - `cd bucket2; df .`